Budgie Parakeet Food and Feeding Recommendations

 - Clean water

-Twice a month (or 2-3 times weekly for molting or nesting birds), offer a spoonful of egg-food:
+Once a week (or 2-3 times weekly for molting or nesting birds), feed this EGG FOOD RECIPE:

 - Wash an organic egg.

 - Drop the entire egg into a food processor or blender.
 The shell is a good source of calcium.
-Add finely diced vegetables and/or herbs and a slice of whole grain bread.
-Whir it all up to mince the shell and blend ingredients together.
+Whir it all up to mince the shell into the egg.

-- Cook thoroughly in the microwave or skillet.
-DO NOT USE TEFLON OR NON-STICK COOKWARE!
-It’s fine to use a little vegetable oil to prevent sticking.
+- Cook thoroughly.
+DO NOT USE TEFLON OR NON-STICK COOKWARE as the fumes are toxic to birds!
+It’s fine to use a little vegetable oil in your skillet to prevent sticking.

 Treats:

-CLEANLINESS AND FRESHNESS ARE CRITICAL!
-To avoid toxic, deadly bacterial infections, remove old uneaten food and replace with a fresh batch at least every 8 hours (feed twice daily).
-Scrub all feeding and sprouting utensils, dishes and jars with hot, soapy water after each use.
-I keep twice as many feeding dishes as I have cages so that I can run the used ones through the dishwasher for sterilization.
-I also remove and replace the newspapers on the bottom of my cages EVERY DAY so that my birds won’t have access to any old, rotting food that has found it’s way to the bottom of the cage.
+- CLEANLINESS AND FRESHNESS: To avoid toxic bacterial infections, remove old food and replace with a fresh batch at least every 8 hours (feed twice daily).
+If you live in a hot or humid climate without air conditioning, you may need to remove the remains as soon as 1-2 hours.
+Scrub all feeding and sprouting utensils, strainers, dishes and jars with hot, soapy water after each use.
+I keep twice as many feeding dishes as I have cages so that I can run the used ones through the dishwasher for easy sterilization.
+If your cage doesn’t have a bottom grill, remove and replace the newspapers on the bottom of the cage EVERY DAY so that your birds won’t have access to old, rotting food that has fallen from their food bowl.

 - Alfalfa